-Students are required to submit an online application through Rutgers Undergraduate Admissions School-to-School Transfer webpage.
-The online application is open from October 1st to January 1st for spring transfer and from February 1st to August 15th for fall transfer.
+The Bloustein School undergraduate programs are not available to students at Rutgers-Camden and Newark.
+Students who are interested in transferring to the Bloustein School are required to submit the online School to School Transfer Application through Rutgers Undergraduate Admissions.
+The online application is open from October 1st to December 15th for spring transfer and from February 1st to August 1st for fall transfer.SCHOOL-TO-SCHOOL TRANSFER APPLICATION

 - A minimum of 30 credits before the transfer